 Mt.
 Washington, New Hampshire

 The world’s first mountain-climbing cog railway, New Hampshire’s historic Mount Washington Cog Railway uses both steam and bio-diesel powered locomotives to carry passengers to the summit of the tallest peak in the northeast.
-The three-hour round-trip fall foliage train ride departs and returns from Bretton Woods in New Hampshire’s White Mountains.
+The three-hour round-trip fall foliage train ride departs and returns from Bretton Woods in New Hampshire’s White Mountains, close to the popular family vacation destination of North Conway.

 5. Amtrak’s Cardinal